 - Use Augmented Dataset and Transfer Learning to better train the Neural Network.

-The above are some of the Neural Network enhancements we shared and will soon be released in our Alan service.
+The above are some of the Neural Network enhancements we shared and will soon be released in our Alan Platform.
 If the spoken language understanding problem appeals to you and you are an engineer, email firstname.lastname@example.org to learn more.
-If you are an enterprise that wants to leverage the Voice AI service, contact us at Alan.
+If you are an enterprise that wants to leverage the Voice AI Platform, contact us at Alan.